10 Interesting Electronic Product Inspired by Lego Brick

 The dock conceals its speakers under the bumpy block surface and console is three white buttons for volume and turn on/off.
 Looks really cool.

-4. LEGO Digital Camera [link]
+4. LEGO Digital Camera [buy on Amazon]

 The LEGO® digital camera looks like it is built completely from LEGO bricks, but it cant be taken apart.
 LEGO bricks can be added to the top or bottom of the camera, so kids can integrate it into their buildings and creations.
 But this is no toy; its a full functioning 3 Megapixel digital camera, featuring a color 1.5 LCD screen.
 Take high quality photos with the built-in flash and fixed focus.
 The camera holds up to 80 photos at a time.
 Let your imagination go wild!